 5. Cross-option agreement

-To ensure control of the company remains with the surviving members, a cross-option agreement entitles shareholders to grant options to each other in the event of one of their deaths.
+To ensure control of the business remains with surviving members when a company shareholder dies, a cross-option agreement entitles shareholders to grant options to each other in the event of one of their deaths.
 Under this type of agreement, the existing shareholders can either ‘force’ the personal representatives of the deceased to sell the available shares to them, or the personal representatives of the deceased can ‘force’ the remaining shareholders to purchase the available shares.

 Death of the sole shareholder and director in a one-person company